osankur/pono/README-rt.md

 ## Using RT-Consistency Algorithms
 RT-Consistency check is relevant both for Boolean systems and timed automata.

-- BMC or k-induction can be used out of the box using a solver supporting quantifiers (CVC5 or Z3).
+BMC or k-induction can be used out of the box using a solver supporting quantifiers (CVC5 or Z3).
 Specifying the `--rt-consistency` option will rewrite the property `P` given in the input file as

     Qprop = ~(P(X) /\ ∀ Y. ∀I. T(X, I, Y) -> ~P(Y))

+There are two rt-consistency algorithms: the static (0) one eliminates quantifiers from the above formula, and applies any standard algorithm; the dynamic (1) one keeps the quantified formula.

-The BMC and k-induction algorithms to check rt-consistency can be run as follows.
+The BMC and k-induction algorithms can be run to check rt-consistency with the dynamic algorithm as follows.

-    pono -e bmc --smt-solver cvc5 --rt-consistency samples/rtc/sample_consistent.smv pono -e ind --smt-solver cvc5 --rt-consistency samples/rtc/sample_consistent.smv pono -e ind --smt-solver cvc5 --rt-consistency samples/rtc/sample_inconsistent.smv
+    pono -e bmc --smt-solver cvc5 --rt-consistency 1 samples/rtc/sample_consistent.smv
+    pono -e ind --smt-solver cvc5 --rt-consistency 1 samples/rtc/sample_consistent.smv
+    pono -e ind --smt-solver cvc5 --rt-consistency 1 samples/rtc/sample_inconsistent.smv

+Use --rt-consistency 0 for the static algorithm.

 The tool answers `unsat` if there is no inconsistency (~Qprop is not reachable), `sat` if it finds a counterexample, and `unknown` otherwise.